OUR CARING FOR GOD'S CREATION AT WARTLING AND HERSTMONCEUX CHURCHES.

 Nature is the one song of praise that never stops singing.

-St Mary Magdalene Wartling Achieves A Silver A Rocha Environmental Award and is now a Fairtrade Church.
+St Mary Magdalene Wartling has a Silver A Rocha Environmental Award and is Fairtrade Church.

 Wartling and Herstmonceux Churchyards.
 Their history and present place in nature conservation